 Constructed by hundreds of South Baldwin citizens, the park was designed by children as well as architects.
 It features castles, an array of play equipment, a hand tile exhibit and a picnic area.

 Fort Morgan Historical National Landmark, 110 AL Hwy.
-180 W., Gulf Shores, AL 251-540-5257 or 7202 Completed in 1834, Fort Morgan was active during four wars but is most famous for its role in the Civil War Battle of Mobile Bay.
+180 W., Gulf Shores, AL 251-540-5257.
+Completed in 1834, Fort Morgan was active during four wars but is most famous for its role in the Civil War Battle of Mobile Bay.
 Union Admiral David Farragut damned the torpedoes and went full speed ahead to win the battle.
 Also onsite are a museum, fishing pier and bird sanctuary.
 Admission charged.
 Call for dates and hours of operation.

 Holmes Medical Museum, 111 West Laurel Ave.
 (Hwy 98 West), Foley, AL 251-970-1818 (If no answer call 251-943-1818 to arrange a visit.)
 The only medical museum in the state of Alabama, the Holmes Museum is housed in Baldwin County’s first hospital, built in 1906.
 Operating room, patient rooms and pharmacy are recreated with medical antiques.